 8. Pure Enrichment Purezone 3-In-1 Air Purifier

 This is our pick for the best budget dust air purifier.
-It packs a fantastic genuine Hepa filter backed up with a UVC Light to kill the dustmites in rooms up to 150sq ft for a bargain price under $100.
+It packs a fantastic genuine Hepa filter backed up with a UVC Light to kill all microscopic organisms in rooms up to 150sq ft for a bargain price under $100.

-Unlike many other air purifiers in this price bracket, you even get some smart options all packed up inside a super cool looking design that will easily remove the dust from rooms, albeit only smaller sized ones.
+Unlike many other air purifiers in this price bracket, you even get some smart options all packed up inside a super cool looking design that will easily clean the air in smaller sized rooms.

 For those of you wondering how to remove dust from an entire room, you need to pay close attention to the size of your room and the maximum sized space the air purifier can handle on the highest fan setting.
 Whilst the purezone is a very capable little unit, it’s not great at cleaning most medium and large sized rooms.